Useful information for patients and interested parties

 Research funding of Federal Ministry of Health (BMG)

 The Federal Ministry of Health (BMG) also supports the research on Long COVID.
 The goals are to better understand the disease and to record their frequency more accurately.
 Apart from that, an appropriate care should be ensured.
-The BMG funds several studies related to Long COVID and ME/CFS.
-Some examples are listed here:

 Useful links